Sunday, December 29, 2013

 Favorite Performances

 This is a list of my favorite performances or recordings of the standard violin concerto repertoire, and perhaps a couple that are not yet so standard.
 The word “favorite” does not necessarily mean “best,” it just means the one I enjoy the most or the one that speaks to me best or the one I favor for reasons I can’t readily explain.
 Just as are my choices of violinists who are profiled here, the list is completely arbitrary.
 You will notice that Heifetz figures somewhat prominently and perhaps he would have been named even more times but there are many concertos which he – to the best of my knowledge - never recorded: the Barber, Berg, Dvorak, Haydn, Khachaturian, Mendelssohn 1, Saint Saens 3, Schoenberg, Schumann (!!!), Shostakovich, Stravinsky, and Vivaldi.
-Heifetz is named 11 times; Isaac Stern is named 2 times, Gil Shaham is named 2 times; Michael Rabin is named 2 times; all the rest only once.
+Heifetz is named 12 times; Isaac Stern is named 1 time, Gil Shaham is named 2 times; Michael Rabin is named 2 times; all the rest only once.
 Not counting Vivaldi, there are 42 concertos included.
 I also threw in a few concert favorites which are not concertos but are very frequently played.

 Actor Pip Clarke